 The three most common types of Parylene used in industrial applications are Parylene C, Parylene N, and Parylene D. These types are the obvious choice for 95% of all Parylene application with each type having its own unique electrical and physical properties.
-Parylene F is used in few select applications where substates are exposed to relatively higher temperatures.
+Parylene F is used in few select applications where substrates are exposed to relatively higher temperatures.
 Type F is the costliest Parylene material available in the market and less commonly required.

 Parylene possesses several valuable properties that set the material apart from other conformal coatings.

-Relative Hardness – Parylene provides superior mechanical protection at thicknesses utilized for conformal coating applications compared to epoxy and polyurethane hardness.
-Learn more about Relative Hardness.
+Parylene provides superior mechanical protection and corrosion resistance at thicknesses utilized for conformal coating applications compared to epoxy and polyurethane hardness.

-Thermal Properties – The coefficients of thermal expansion of the Parylene are similar to epoxies and Parylene is capable of withstanding exposure to cryogenic temperatures.
-Learn more about Thermal Properties.
+The unique structure of parylene coatings grant them many useful properties, but the thermal properties are among the most efficient--simply because the ability to withstand temperature extremes is crucial in countless applications.
+The coefficients of thermal expansion of the Parylene are similar to epoxies and Parylene is capable of withstanding exposure to cryogenic temperatures.

-Electrical Properties – Parylene displays excellent dielectric strength, is a dielectric constant and has a consistent dissipation factor.
-Learn more about Electrical Properties.
+Parylene displays excellent dielectric strength, is a dielectric constant and has a consistent dissipation factor.

-Physical & Mechanical Properties – Parylene is unmatched when it comes to tensile strength, yield strength and elongation, coefficient of friction and hardness.
-Learn more about Physical & Mechanical Properties.
+Parylene is unmatched when it comes to tensile strength, yield strength and elongation, coefficient of friction and hardness.

-Barrier Properties - Due to the physical properties of Parylene and the method of deposition, the film is pin-hole free and provides an excellent barrier to both liquids and gasses.
+Due to the physical properties of Parylene and the method of deposition, the film is pin-hole free and provides an excellent barrier to both liquids and gasses.
 The gas and moisture vapor permeability characteristics far exceed that of liquid coatings.
-Learn more about Barrier Properties.

-Optical Properties - Parylene exhibits very little absorption of light and is therefore transparent and colorless.
+Parylene exhibits very little absorption of light and is therefore transparent and colorless.
 If a substrate is used outdoors and repeatedly exposed to direct sunlight, it is recommended to apply UV protection on top of Parylene.
-Learn more about Optical Properties.

 Advanced Coating performs ongoing and thorough testing of the Parylene types and their performance.
 Detailed documentation is available upon request.